 - If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
 Make sure to save a copy or picture of your Good Faith

 - For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises or call the Help Desk at 1-800-985-3059 for more information.
 TTY users can call 1-800-985-3059.

 What If I Need To Cancel or Reschedule?

-- I have a 36-hour cancellation policy.
-If you miss, cancel your appointment with less than 36 hours notice, you
+- I have a 48-hour reschedule and cancellation policy.
+If you reschedule or cancel your appointment with less than 48

 Will My Therapist Be Angry If I Switch To Another Practitioner?